 The Bachelor of Arts in Music is intended for students who desire music studies on a less intensive track of study with a greater emphasis on biblical and historical studies.
 The goal of the degree is to train each student to be a well-rounded musician who will be equipped with an appreciation of musical style and an understanding of music history, music theory, and theology.

 The purpose of the Bachelor of Science in Biblical Studies program is to provide students with a foundational understanding of the Bible, Christian theology, the church, and worldviews so that they can effectively engage the culture by using a strong biblical and theological foundation.
-The degree offers optional concentrations in Missions, Christian Education, Music, Family and Consumer Sciences, and Biblical & Theological Studies.
-(The Bachelor of Science is only offered at the Havard and Darrington Campuses)
+The degree offers optional concentrations in Missions, Christian Education, Music, and Biblical & Theological Studies.
+(The Bachelor of Science is only offered at the Darrington Campus)